usgs/ps2ff/README.md

 Program Details
 ---------------

 `run_ps2ff` produces tables of Repi-to-Rjb ratios and variances.
-Example config file "test_Rjb.ini".
 The parameters in the config file are:

 - `NP` The number of processors (cores) to use.
 Minimum 1.